cjh-cloud/flight-board/README.md

 - [x] Flight Schedules
 - [x] Flights
 - [x] Cron process to generate flights for the day
-- [ ] Pub/Sub, emit events on changes to flights, update api, redis or aws sns
+- [x] Pub/Sub, emit events on changes to flights, update api, redis or aws sns
 - [ ] Health Checks
 - [ ] Caching

-### Testing SSE
+### Testing Server Sent Events

+nest-cli.json        - The `assets` block under `compilerOptions` flight.controller.ts - Methods at the bottom of the file. flight.service.ts    - Methods at the bottom of the file.

 The following endpoints will return HTML that subscribes to SSEs: http://localhost:3000/flight/ssetest